RomanAlexandroff/ESP32-Hard-Fault-Tests/README.md

 - `ESP32_Hard_Fault_Tests.ino`: Main Arduino sketch file that sets up and runs the tests.
 - `ESP32_Hard_Fault_Tests.h`: Header file containing function declarations necessary includes and a compiler optimisation level macro.
-- `functions.cpp`: Implementation of the various fault-inducing functions.
+- `functions.cpp`: Implementation of the various fault-inducing functions and their descriptions.
 - `LICENSE`: MIT License for the project.
 - `README.md`: This file.
 - `.gitignore`: Git ignore file to exclude certain files from version control.

 ## Usage

 **Disclaimer**.
 The usage of this sketch might harm or even break an ESP32.
-Use this sketch is at your own risk.
+Use this sketch at your own risk.
 I will not undertake any accountability for any damages caused by the use of this sketch.
 If you are not willing to risk testing the sketch on your own development board, I suggest you to try a free online ESP32 simulator such as [Wokwi](https://wokwi.com).

 1. Clone the repository to your local machine.